DenisPolygalov/CaFFlow/README.md

 from [here](https://github.com/Nevcairiel/LAVFilters/releases)
 , then restart your PC and repeat the test.

-** Installing FFV1 video encoding support for other OSes is outside of the scope of this project.
+** Installing FFV1 video encoding/decoding support for other OSes is outside of the scope of this project.

 The next step is to test your Python environment: